Do you want to speed up your WordPress site? Here are some effective tips.

 Images are one of the best attractions on your website.
 Images help your content and also the user engagement on your website.
 But, adding an overabundance of images on your blog, and that too without optimizing them is the worst thing you could do to affect your website’s speed.
 Adding non-optimized images hurt your blog more than anything else.

 In order to overcome the issue, always optimize your images before uploading them directly.
 You can either compress your images or if you want to do it the simple way, then just install a WordPress plugin and leave all the image optimization on it.
 You can check out our best picks for image optimization plugins.
-Also, to help you with the website speed, WordPress 5.5 has introduced default lazy loading of the images.

 Eliminate Unnecessary Plugins